Water Treatment Building & Brick Building–2018

 This spring we had the old rotten supports replaced with cinder-block, and additionally have some of old valves and other hardware replaced.

-The other major project for Spring 2018 has been dubbed the ‘Brick Restoration’.
+We’ve dubbed The other major project for Spring 2018 the ‘Brick Restoration’.
 The Brick Building used to house a dormitory for new residents, but is now used principally for storage of donated clothing and coffee, mattresses, furniture and a great deal of other items.
 The Coffee Shop is attached to the Brick Building and a Carpentry Shop and a Plumbing Shop are located in the basement, as well as a tunnel providing access to the ‘C Building’ basement.
 Critically, the electrical service for the entire Unity Acres property is fed through the ‘Electrics Room’ in the basement of the Bricks.

 A few years ago, a small shed attached to the back of Bricks collapsed.
 This shed had been used as a storage space for lawn mowers and other such equipment.
 Soon after, another attached shed collapsed under the weight of a heavy snow-fall.
 Neither of these sheds were being used at the time.
 However, once the debris had been cared away, it was clear that the Bricks would need attention soon: the north-facing wall was in very bad condition.
 In places, with missing mortar, gaps between the bricks went all the way from the exterior of the wall to the interior side.